survivejs/react-book/manuscript/06_react_and_flux.md

 The Store listens to our actions and then updates its state accordingly.
 The functions have been adapted based on our earlier implementation of `App`.

+T> It would be possible to operate directly on data.
+Ie. a oneliner such as `this.notes.splice(id, 1)` would work for `remove`.
+Even though this works it is recommended that you use `setState` with Alt to keep things clear.

+### Maintaining an Instance of Alt

 We will also need a module to maintain an instance of Alt.
 It will deal with coordination of our Actions and Stores.

 **app/libs/alt.js**